McLaren MP4/6

 The McLaren MP4/6 is a Formula One racing car designed by McLaren's Neil Oatley, Matthew Jeffreys, David North, David Neilson, Bob Bell and Mike Gascoyne; powered by the Honda RA121E V12 engine for use in the Formula One season, with the engine's design and development led by Osamu Goto.
 It was driven by reigning World Champion, Brazilian Ayrton Senna, and Austria's Gerhard Berger.
 Ayrton Senna would win his third World Championship in the MP4/6.
-The MP4/6 was notable for being the last F1 car to win the championship with a manual gearbox and the only F1 car powered by a V12 engine to do so.
+The MP4/6 was notable for being the last F1 car to win the championship with a manual gearbox and the last F1 car powered by a V12 engine to do so.

 Design and pre-season testing

-The MP4/6 was the first McLaren to be powered by a Honda V12 engine, which Honda quote at 735 PS at 13,500rpm.
+The MP4/6 was the first McLaren to be powered by a Honda V12 engine, which Honda quoted at 735 PS at 13,500rpm.
 The car was tested by Berger in the off-season, but he was unimpressed with the initial version of the new engine, feeling it was underpowered compared to the 690 bhp V10 engine used in the 1990 car, the MP4/5B.
 When Senna returned for pre-season testing, he echoed Berger's concerns about the lack of power saying that he was expecting more from a V12 and that it really felt no more powerful than the old V10.
-However, McLaren and Honda, knuckled down to try to solve the engine's problems.
+However, McLaren and Honda knuckled down to try to solve the engine's problems.
 McLaren's domination in the early part of the year was mainly due to the lack of reliability of the 700 bhp Renault V10-powered Williams FW14.

 By the latter half of the season, Honda (at Senna's urging) had managed to improve the engine to 780 hp (581.6 kW) @ 14,800 rpm.

 The MP4/6 raced throughout with a manual "H" pattern gearbox.
-A semi-automatic transmission was tested during the season (and shown at the Hungarian Grand Prix) the car equipped with it ran 4 laps on track in practice before Senna spun off; the car was then converted back to a manual but was never regarded as good enough to be used in a race; Ferrari and Williams were the only teams to use semi-automatic gearboxes during 1991.
-The MP4/6 would go down as the last Formula One car to win a World Championship using a manual transmission and the only F1 car to win the World Championship with a V12 engine.
+A semi-automatic transmission was tested during the season (and shown at the Hungarian Grand Prix; the car equipped with it ran 4 laps on track in practice before Senna spun off; the car was then converted back to a manual), but was never regarded as good enough to be used in a race; Ferrari and Williams were the only teams to use semi-automatic gearboxes during 1991.
+The MP4/6 would go down as the last Formula One car to win a World Championship using a manual transmission.